From Minetest Developer Wiki

 - Node item - a type of item that can be placed as a node (see above).
 These include dirt, stone, cobble, etc., but also things like torches and signs.

 - Craftitem - a type of item that can (depending on the item) be eaten, be used in crafting recipes or cooked in a furnace, be placed as objects or be used on things in the world.

 - Node metadata - extra data that is attached to a node.
 Chests and furnaces use this to store their inventories, and signs use this to store what is written on them.

 - Environment - A global object that (amongst other things) provides access to all nodes, (active) objects and players.

-- ABMs (Active Block Modifiers) are processes that run on blocks of a certain type, changing them or giving them interactive properties (eg. furnaces, grass growth).
+- ABMs (Active Block Modifiers) are functions that run on nodes of a certain type, changing them or giving them interactive properties (eg. grass and moss growth).

 - Lua is a simple programming language that is used in mods

 - Modding API or Lua API is a selection of functions and values, used by mod files to modify, extend or add features and blocks.
 API stands for Application Programming Interface.